 - Throw away the bag, add milk and sugar if you want and enjoy!

-Do you want to make the best drip bag coffee possible?
+How to make the best drip bag coffee

 - Boil your water